karmaniverous/entity-manager-demo/.stan/system/stan.todo.md

 - Cleanup: remove unused types
   - Deleted the unused `MyConfigMap` interface and its imports in src/entity-manager/entityManager.ts (config is values-/schemas-first now).
   - Removed unused type aliases `EmailSchema` and `UserSchema` in schemas.ts.

+- Handlers: token-aware reads with literal removeKeys (no casts)
+  - Added overloads to readEmail/readUser and branched on keepKeys to pass literal removeKeys flags to token-aware getItems.
+Removed casts and return items directly (records when keepKeys=true; domain items otherwise).